 This four-part tutorial shows how and why to develop a "digital sensory storytime", as one way to include children with autism in your library programming.
 This technique is responsive to needs of children with autism and other sensory processing issues, and is also interesting and attractive to typically developing children.
 It provides an option for incorporating technology, and leveraging its benefits, in developing a sensory storytime.
 An accompanying resource guide links to the resources discussed in the tutorial, and to additional tools, supports, best practices, and general information about library services to young people with autism and to their families.

-Presenter Amy Price, librarian at Oakstone Academy in Westerville, Ohio, promotes the use of digital storybooks and the practice of inclusion to support children with autism and other sensory processing disorders.
+Presenter Amy Price, former librarian at Oakstone Academy in Westerville, Ohio, promotes the use of digital storybooks and the practice of inclusion to support children with autism and other sensory processing disorders.
 Amy's LSTA-funded project at Oakstone Academy indicated that children with sensory processing issues benefit from the use of interactive digital books, for reading and for experiencing library programming.

 The tutorial includes segments on Autism and the Library, Interactive eBooks, Preparing Your Environment, and Communication During Storytime.
 Each segment is between 15-26 minutes long.

 Digital Sensory Storytime Tutorial

 Digital Sensory Storytime: Part 1: Autism and the Library